To contact your local governor please email wuth.trustsecretary@nhs.net.

 Dr Anand Kamalanathan (Trust Staff - Medical and Dental)

-I have been a Staff Governor since end of last year.
+I have been a Staff Governor since the end of last year.
 I am a Consultant neonatal paediatrician and have been working at WUTH since 2011.
 I am the Clinical Director for Children’s services at WUTH and work with the team on the Neonatal Intensive Care Unit.
 Teaching and training are a special interest on mine.
 I am a Coach and a Human factors simulation instructor.
 My family, dog and music help me maintain a good work life balance.

 Reverend Peter Israel Peters (North West and North Wales)